vmedv/Benchmark-v700-performance-prediction/ADDING_NEW_WORKLOAD.md

 };
 ```

-### The implementation of builder
+### The implementation of a builder
-The second is the implementation of EntityBuilder:
+The second part is the implementation of an EntityBuilder:
 ```c++
 class ExampleEntityBuilder : public EntityBuilder {
     *rawParameters*